justjosias/zang/README.md

 `zig build delay`: Play the keyboard with a stereo filtered echo effect.

 `zig build mouse`: Play the keyboard while changing sound parameters by moving the mouse.

+`zig build write_wav`: Writes the melody of the `song` example to a file called "out.wav" in the current directory.
+It does not use SDL or libc.

 ## Features
 Modules: